 You might notice baby birds and fledglings around this month.
-It is normal for some fledglings to spend a few days on the ground, and their parents are usually nearby keeping a watchful eye, so you don't need to do anything for them, however, if you have cats, keep them inside until the birds have gone.
+It is normal for some fledglings to spend a few days on the ground.
+Their parents are usually nearby keeping a watchful eye so you don't need to do anything for them, however, if you have cats, keep them inside until the birds have gone.

 If you're worried about any birds in your garden have a look at the link below for lots more information.

-Knapweed is coming into flower this month, adding a splash of pink and purple to meadows, grassland, and even road verges and some gardens that have been left uncut.
+Knapweed should be coming into flower this month, adding a splash of pink and purple to meadows, grassland, and even road verges and some gardens that have been left uncut.

 This thistle-like plant is a great source of nectar for insects, and later in the year the seeds provide food for birds.